Emission Controls and Monitoring

 CSAPR NOₓ Annual Program Controls and Monitoring

-- Seventy-eight percent of fossil fuel-fired generation (as measured in megawatt hours, or MWh) was produced by units with advanced pollution controls (either selective catalytic reduction [SCR] or selective non-catalytic reduction [SNCR]).
+- Eighty-one percent of fossil fuel-fired generation was produced by units with advanced add-on controls (either selective catalytic reduction [SCR] or selective non-catalytic reduction [SNCR]).

-- In 2018, the 289 coal-fired units with advanced add-on controls (either SCRs or SNCRs) generated 76 percent of coal-fired electricity.
-At oil- and natural gas-fired units, SCR- and SNCR- controlled units produced 80 percent of generation.
+- In 2021, the 236 coal-fired units with advanced add-on controls (either SCRs or SNCRs) generated 78 percent of coal-fired electricity.
+At oil and natural gas-fired units, SCR- and SNCR- controlled units produced 84 percent of electricity generation.

-- In 2018, 69 percent of the CSAPR units (including 100 percent of coal-fired units) monitored NOₓ emissions using CEMS.
-Ninety-eight percent of NOₓ emissions were measured by CEMS.
+- In 2021, 67 percent of the CSAPR units (including 100 percent of coal-fired units) monitored NOₓ emissions using CEMS.
+Ninety-seven percent of NOₓ emissions were measured by CEMS.

 CSAPR NOₓ Ozone Season Program Controls and Monitoring

-- Sixty-nine percent of all the fossil fuel-fired generation (as measured in megawatt hours, or MWh) was produced by units with advanced pollution controls (either SCRs or SNCRs).
+- Seventy-three percent of all the fossil fuel-fired generation was produced by units with advanced add-on controls (either SCRs or SNCRs).

-- In 2018, 258 units with advanced add-on controls (either SCR or SNCR) accounted for 69 percent of coal-fired generation.
-At oil- and natural gas-fired units, SCR- and SNCR-controlled units produced 69 percent of generation.
+- In 2021, 213 units with advanced add-on controls (either SCR or SNCR) accounted for 71 percent of coal-fired electricity generation.
+At oil- and natural gas-fired units, SCR- and SNCR-controlled units produced 75 percent of electricity generation.

-- In 2018, 74 percent of the CSAPR units (including 100 percent of coal-fired units) monitored ozone season NOₓ emissions using CEMS.
-Ninety-eight percent of ozone season NOₓ emissions were measured by CEMS.
+- In 2020, 73 percent of the CSAPR units (including 100 percent of coal-fired units) monitored ozone season NOₓ emissions using CEMS.
+Ninety-seven percent of ozone season NOₓ emissions were measured by CEMS.

 MATS Controls and Monitoring

-- In 2018, 507 units at 227 facilities reported continuous mercury emissions data to EPA under MATS.
-Forty-three percent of the MATS units reporting mercury emissions and 50 percent of the electricity generation at the MATS reporting units used activated carbon injection (ACI), a mercury-specific pollution control method to reduce mercury emissions and SO₂.
+- In 2021, forty-six percent of the MATS units reporting mercury emissions and 52 percent of the electricity generation at the MATS reporting units used activated carbon injection (ACI), a mercury-specific pollution control method to reduce mercury emissions and SO₂.

 Continuous Emission Monitoring Systems (CEMS)

-Under the MATS measurement regulations (40 CFR part 63), affected units can continuously measure emissions using CEMS for mercury, SO₂, HCl, PM, and HF, or sorbent traps for Hg.
+Affected units have a variety of monitoring options, but most use either CEMS or sorbent traps for mercury (Hg).
 Some qualifying units with low emissions can conduct periodic stack tests in lieu of continuous monitoring.

 SO₂ Emission Controls

-Sources in the ARP and the CSAPR SO₂ program have a number of SO₂ emission control options available.
+Sources in the ARP or the CSAPR SO₂ programs have a number of SO₂ emission control options available.
 These include switching to low sulfur coal or natural gas, employing various types of FGDs, or, in the case of fluidized bed boilers, injecting limestone into the furnace.
-FGDs – also known as scrubbers – on coal-fired electricity generating units are the principal means of controlling SO₂ emissions and tend to be present on the highest generating coal-fired units.
+FGDs on coal-fired electricity generating units are the principal means of controlling SO₂ emissions and tend to be present on the highest generating coal-fired units.

 NOₓ Emission Controls

-Sources in the ARP and the CSAPR NOₓ annual and ozone season programs have a variety of options by which to reduce NOₓ emissions, including advanced post-combustion controls such as SCR or SNCR, and combustion controls, such as low NOₓ burners.
+Sources in the ARP or the CSAPR NOₓ annual and ozone season programs have a variety of options by which to reduce NOₓ emissions, including advanced add-on controls such as SCR or SNCR, and combustion controls, such as low NOₓ burners.